NateBraniff/pibex/DEVGUIDE.md

     * Use pip to install tox and run it from the cloned repo

 ## Latex Documentation with Sphinx and Overleaf
-NLoed uses [Sphinx](https://www.sphinx-doc.org/en/master/) to automatically generate its function documentation that describes the package contents and call structures in detail.
+pibex uses [Sphinx](https://www.sphinx-doc.org/en/master/) to automatically generate its function documentation that describes the package contents and call structures in detail.
 Sphinx's output is a latex project which needs to be compiled in order to produce a PDF.
-A number of other latex projects are also included in NLoed's docs folder.
-NLoed's Github repo can be automatically linked to an Overleaf account to compile these latex projects.
+A number of other latex projects are also included in pibex's docs folder. pibex's Github repo can be automatically linked to an Overleaf account to compile these latex projects.
 Sphinx will already be installed along with the other development dependencies from requirments.txt.

 1. **Using Sphinx**
-    Sphinx is used to extract docstrings automatically from the NLoed source code.
-Sphinx can then generate a latex project that can be compiled into a pdf listing all of the class function and call structures documented in the NLoed source code.
+    Sphinx is used to extract docstrings automatically from the pibex source code.
+Sphinx can then generate a latex project that can be compiled into a pdf listing all of the class function and call structures documented in the pibex source code.
 The exact content of the resulting document is controlled by the .rst files in docs/latex_sphinx_manual/source.
-The docs folder also contains other latex projects for NLoed's other documentation.
+The docs folder also contains other latex projects for pibex's other documentation.
-    * The cloned NLoed repo should be able to run Sphinx by default.
+    * The cloned pibex repo should be able to run Sphinx by default.
 To (re)make the Sphinx latex project after any updates you can run in the latex_sphinx_manual directory:
         ```sh
         make latex
         ```